military bases in new york

 Military Bases In New York

-There are a total of 23 military bases in New York state.
+There are a total of 19 military bases or installations in New York state.

-This is one of the few states that houses bases for every branch of the Armed Forces.
+This is one of the few states that host a base for every branch of the Armed Forces.

 The bases here are some of the oldest in the country.